sumnow/markdown-formatter/README.md

 ## Instructions

-After the installation is complete, you will need to restart your vscode.
+After the installation is complete, you may need to restart your vscode.

 In any `markdown` standard file with a `.md` suffix, you can use `shift+option+f` to quickly format the code.